Decoding Responsive Web Design: An Introduction for Beginners on its Meaning and Importance

 }

-Typically, 3 or 4 Breakpoints are sufficient to define a enough device classes.
+Typically, 3 or 4 breakpoints are sufficient to define a reasonable number of device classes.
 For example: Breakpoints at 380, 768, 1024, and 1200 pixels.
-Whether you choose the Mobile-first or Desktop-first approach is not really important.
-Both approaches produce the same result in the browser.
+Whether you choose the Mobile first or Desktop first approach is not really important.
+Both approaches produce the same browser output.

 How do I Verify that the Website Layout is Responsive?